sauravafripoli/Apri-Decolonising-Development-LR-Tool/Readme.md

     * **`export function getDescriptiveTerm(value, axis)`:** Converts a numerical coordinate value on an axis into a more human-readable descriptive term (e.g., a value of 8 on the X-axis becomes "strongly transformative").

 ---

-This modular structure allows for a clear separation of concerns, making the `2D Publication Manager` easier to develop, debug, and expand in the future.